 - Beverage containers can be returned to the Enviro Depot for refund in Cheticamp 224-1972, Strathlorne 258-3225 and Port Hood 787-3494.
 Please call ahead for hours of operation.
 These depots are all privately owned and operated.

 - Paint cans containing paint go back to the Enviro Depot (locations & phone numbers listed above) anytime.
 Empty paint cans go to regular garbage anytime.

 - Tires can be left at the retailer when buying new ones.
 Please note there is a fee on your new tires.• Textiles should be deposited in a bin near you for charity.

 - Household hazardous waste is collected at an annual event in the fall of the year.
-This includes, but is not limited to, compact fluorescent bulbs, pesticides, varnish, etc. This year’s event will take place on September 12 with the location to be announced at a later date.
+This includes, but is not limited to, compact fluorescent bulbs, pesticides, varnish, etc.

 - Medical waste should be placed in a yellow container provided by your local pharmacy for syringes, needles, unused or outdated medicines.
 These containers can be returned to the pharmacy for disposal.
 Do not place syringes or needles in pop or laundry detergent bottles for the safety of our staff.

 - Our spring and fall clean up weeks will be set by council in May and October.
 You can contact us after the first Monday for confirmed dates.